-The tainter gate section is 20 feet long by 11 feet high, measured from the right side of Pier 1, adjacent to the bascule section to the right abutment wall.
+The tainter gate section is 20.5 feet, as measured from the left, as measured from the right side of Pier 1 (adjacent to the bascule section) to the right abutment wall.
+The tainter gate is 19.5-foot-wide by 11-foothigh.
 A wooden tainter gate was replaced in 2000 with a steel tainter gate.
 In 2017, the spillway section downstream from the tainter gate was overlaid by anchoring reinforced concrete into the existing section.